Local History Index

 Battlegrounds of Freedom

-Article describes 7 clashes of pro-slavery and abolitionist settlers of the Kansas Territory in 1856.
-The events detailed are the Sack of Lawrence (May 21st), the Pottawatomie Massacre (May 24th), the...
+Brief article describes 7 clashes of pro-slavery and abolitionist settlers of the Kansas Territory in 1856.
+The events detailed are the Sack of Lawrence (May 21st), the Pottawatomie Massacre (May 24th),...

 Beecher Bible and Rifle Church

 Copy of painting and caption about the anti-slavery role of the church at Waubaunsee, Kansas, in equipping members and visitors with both Bibles and rifles during the border warfare era.

 Benjamin (Ben) Broomfield

 Charcoal portrait of Ben Broomfield with pullover shirt typical of the guerrillas, hat, and rifle.
 The drawing is signed by the artist with "93" immediately below the signature.
 At the bottom right corner,...